soverenio/docs/docs/source/add-custom-data-source.rst

    Source name shows up in reports to your data subject.
 We recommend you use the official data source name and add additional information if you have multiple source of the same type.

-   For example, "HubSpot for sales" or "HubSpot for marketing".
+   For example, "PostgreSQL for sales" or "MySQL for marketing".

    Source name shows up in reports to your data subject.
 We recommend you describe in short detail what the source does.
-For example, "platform for marketing, sales, customer service, and CRM software" for HubSpot.
+For example, "database for customers".

-   If this particular source has specific limits, state it.
-For example, "platform for marketing" for the data source "HubSpot for marketing".

 ..
 Tip::

-   Already added a data source? |automate_data_source|.
+   Already added a custom data source? |automate_custom_data_source|.

-.. |automate_data_source| raw:: html
+.. |automate_custom_data_source| raw:: html

-   <a href="https://docs.soveren.io/automate-data-source.html" target="_blank">Read how to automate data processing in it</a>
+   <a href="https://docs.soveren.io/automate-custom-data-source.html" target="_blank">Read how to automate data processing in it</a>